 I'm not sure if you installed any non-out of the box action packs into your environment.
 But if you did then you might find that steps inside of your jobs gets cancelled.
 This article describes how to resolve those kinds of issues:

 One option to avoid the cancelled jobs might be to backup/restore the nexus sonatype repository.
-I've included a link under the artifact management section below.
-Artifact Management:
+A link under the artifact management section below is included to help with this Nexus Sonatype task.

 Before following these steps it is recommended to first backup the folder/files (or vm) so that you can revert should things not work as expected.